Sultan Abdul Halim Muadzam Shah Bridge: Penang Second Bridge Integrated Toll Plaza (Bandar Cassia PLUS Toll Plaza)

 The Penang Second Bridge Integrated Toll Plaza or Bandar Cassia PLUS Toll Plaza, also known as Gateway Arch Toll Plaza after its gateway arch design, is the main toll plaza for Sultan Abdul Halim Muadzam Shah Bridge.
 Upon completion in February 2014, it is the largest toll plaza in Malaysia, overtaking the Sungai Besi Toll Plaza of the North–South Expressway Southern Route E2.
 The toll plaza is Malaysia's longest non-vehicular span steel arch structure.
-It is also the first in Malaysia to be awarded with a Platinum rating in the Green Building Index (GBI).
+It is also the first in Malaysia to be awarded with a Platinum rating in the Green Building Index.

 Situated between the North–South Expressway (Exit 157) and Bandar Cassia (Exit 2801) interchanges, the Bandar Cassia PLUS Toll Plaza is managed by PLUS Expressways, the highway concessionaire of the North–South Expressway.

 In the westbound direction towards the bridge, the toll plaza is the starting point of the collector-express lanes system with division into two sections: Plaza A for the express lanes to the bridge and Plaza B for the collector lanes to the Bandar Cassia interchange.
 At Plaza A, three tolls are collected from motorists: the PLUS closed toll collection for the North–South Expressway, the toll for the link road and the toll for the bridge; the latter two are collected on behalf of JKSB.
 At Plaza B, only the first two tolls are collected without the bridge component, as it is intended for motorists heading towards Bandar Cassia and Batu Kawan without using the bridge.
-Motorcyclists are not charged any tolls, instead using the motorcycle lane on the collector lanes' side to bypass the toll plaza.

 In the eastbound direction towards the North–South Expressway, the toll plaza serves as the entry point into the PLUS closed toll system.
 The toll for the link road is collected together with the PLUS closed toll when the motorist exits the closed toll system.